simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 04-Sep 06 2024
+Solar Radiation Storm Forecast for Sep 05-Sep 07 2024

-              Sep 04  Sep 05  Sep 06
+              Sep 05  Sep 06  Sep 07
-S1 or greater   60%     25%     25%
+S1 or greater   10%     10%     10%

-Rationale: There is a likely chance for S1 (Minor) solar radiation storms over 04 Sep, decreasing to just a chance on 05-06 Sep.
+Rationale: No There is a slight chance for S1 (Minor) or greater solar radiation storms all three days.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 03 2024 1602 UTC.
+The largest was at Sep 04 2024 0255 UTC.

-Radio Blackout Forecast for Sep 04-Sep 06 2024
+Radio Blackout Forecast for Sep 05-Sep 07 2024

-              Sep 04        Sep 05        Sep 06
+              Sep 05        Sep 06        Sep 07
 R1-R2           70%           70%           70%
-R3 or greater   25%           25%           25%
+R3 or greater   20%           20%           20%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 or greater events, over 03-05 Sep.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 05-07 Sep.

 ```